 A good local estate agent has a database of motivated buyers, which usually includes property investors and downsizers.
-Both have the funds ready to buy, just as long as the price is attractive.
+Both have the funds ready to buy, but only if the price is attractive.
 They’ll also have first-time buyers who can complete relatively fast.

 While a quick sale company might demand a 25% plus discount, an investor or first-time buyer might settle for far smaller discount.
-And as they’re not in a chain, they’ll be able to complete fairly quickly.
+So you may want to reduce your property’s asking price to get it sold using an estate agent.

 Become a landlord